aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/numbers-to-jpg/_index.md

 ---
 title: Save NUMBERS as JPG API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to save NUMBERS format file as JPG format file.
 url: /ruby/saveas/numbers-to-jpg/
 ---